Optimistic {\epsilon}-Greedy Exploration for Cooperative Multi-Agent Reinforcement Learning: Preliminaries

 \subsection{$\epsilon$-Greedy Exploration}

-$\epsilon$-Greedy Exploration is a simple and stochastic exploration strategy for balancing the exploration-exploitation trade-off in reinforcement learning.
-It relies on a parameter $\epsilon \in [0,1]$ to manage this balance.
-During the process of decision-making, each agent selects an action from available actions randomly with probability $\epsilon$, facilitating stochastic exploration.
-Conversely, with a probability of $1-\epsilon$, each agent chooses the action with the highest expected reward based on current information, thus exploiting current knowledge.
-Mathematically, $\epsilon$-Greedy Exploration constructs an action selection strategy leveraging the existing value estimates as follows:
+$\epsilon$-Greedy Exploration is a straightforward stochastic strategy widely used to balance the exploration-exploitation trade-off in reinforcement learning \cite{sutton1998reinforcement}.
+It introduces a parameter $\epsilon \in [0,1]$ to govern this balance: with probability $\epsilon$, an agent randomly selects an action from the available action space to encourage exploration; conversely, with probability $1-\epsilon$, the agent exploits its current knowledge by choosing the action that yields the highest expected return.
+It is worth noting that in practice, to ensure a deterministic greedy choice when multiple actions share the same maximum value, algorithms typically designate a unique optimal action by selecting the one with the smallest index.
+To align with this practical paradigm, the $\epsilon$-Greedy action selection strategy is mathematically formulated based on the existing value estimates as follows: